duckietown/course-RH/book/duckietown-robotics-development/04_basic_robot_behaviors/01_duckietown_code_structure.md

 ### Driving with a (virtual) joystick

-If you only want to drive your bot around, you need the `joy_mapper` node that translates the joystick `Joy` messages to car command messages, the `kinematics` node that in turn converts these to wheel command messages, and the `wheels_driver` node that controls the motors.
+If you only want to drive your Duckiebot around, you need the `joy_mapper` node that translates the joystick `Joy` messages to car command messages, the `kinematics` node that in turn converts these to wheel command messages, and the `wheels_driver` node that controls the motors.
 So the `dt-duckiebot-interface` and `dt-car-interface` images are enough.

 <figure>
   <figcaption>Driving with a (virtual) joystick</figcaption>